From pro cheerleader to bookkeeping coach

 Danetha Doe has two passions – one is business and the other is beauty.
 Her father was a business consultant, and her mother would bring her along to spas and beauty salons.
 From a young age Danetha dreamed of combining her love of beauty and entrepreneurship, but after her first business failed she ended up homeless.

 Now she runs Danetha Doe Consulting, a business that offers bookkeeping training for coaches and consultants.
 Danetha also manages her own lifestyle brand called Money & Mimosas, an online resource that provides bookkeeping training and beauty advice for women.

-“From a financial standpoint the beauty field is one of the most profitable spaces to be in as a business owner.
-Look at Revlon or Estee Lauder, look at the fashion field.
+“From a financial standpoint the beauty industry is one of the most profitable spaces to be in as a business owner.
+Look at Revlon or Estee Lauder, look at the fashion industry.
 It’s a big business, and one that continues to do well each and every year,” she says.
 “From a financial standpoint that’s really exciting.
 And for me, personally, it’s a lot of fun.”

 An early dream of becoming an Olympic gymnast